danchaud-vincent/danchaud-vincent/README.md

 # Hello there 👋 I'm Vincent !
 ## I'm a Machine Learning Engineer 👨‍💻

-- 🔭 I’m currently working on the Zero To Mastery: Tensorflow course.
+- :france:
-- 🌱 I’m currently learning Javascript, React, APIs on The Frontend Developer Career Path by Scrimba.
+- 🌱 I’m currently learning Deep Learning with TensorFlow on the Zero To Mastery: Tensorflow course.
 - 🤾🏻 I have been playing Handball for 15 years.
 - 👨🏻‍🍳 I love cooking and learning new recipes.For me cooking is a way of discovering new things and experimenting everyday.
 - ⚡ I love the art of filmmaking, series and movies!